 From Psychonauts developer Double Fine comes this underrated third-person mech combat/tower defense mash-up.
 In the aftermath of WW1, a crazed scientist tries to take over the world with his army of killer televisions, but luckily the chaps of the mobile trench division are here to save the day.

-The player gets a fully-armed mech, which is fun, but they’ll also need to set up defences to counter the Tube onslaught.
+The player gets a fully-armed mech, which is fun, but they’ll also need to set up defenses to counter the Tube onslaught.
 The unique gameplay, co-op, and Double Fine’s signature snappy wit make Iron Brigade well worth a visit.

 Bardbarian features a barbarian named Brad who hung up his axe to play guitar instead.
 By playing sick tunes, Brad can call several fighters to follow him, who attack enemies when they get close.
-It’s a tower defense game where the defences accompany the player around the battlefield.
+It’s a tower defense game where the defenses accompany the player around the battlefield.

 The player doesn’t attack at all – although they can be killed – you simply lead troops, boost them with guitar riffs, and collect gold for upgrades, which include new unit types, more effective boosts, and a town drunk who vomits in the enemy’s path.
 The usual stuff.